HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

 Digital transformation (DT): is the process by which an organization adopts and implements digital technology to create new or modify existing products, services, and operations by converting business processes into a digital format [1][2][3]

-The digital transformation of the cultural industry: is cultural industry involves in the process by which organizations in this sector adopt and implement digital technology to create new or modify existing products, services, and operations by converting business processes into a digital format [J. Heider 2024].
+The digital transformation of the cultural industry is cultural industry involves in the process by which organizations in this sector adopt and implement digital technology to create new or modify existing products, services, and operations by converting business processes into a digital format [J. Heider 2024].

 #### References
 1  Mirzagayeva, Shamiya; Aslanov, Heydar (2022-12-15).
 "The digitalization process: what has it led to, and what can we expect in the future?"
 (PDF).
 Metafizika.
 5 (4): 10–21. eISSN 2617-751X.
 ISSN 2616-6879.
 OCLC 1117709579.
 Archived from the original (PDF) on 2022-11-12.
 Retrieved 2022-10-14.